 Beneficial impact on processing and logistics

 Apart from all but eliminating the need for cleaning, single-use systems lower hardware costs and reduce the risk of cross-contamination as well as bioburden.
 In addition, the benefits of single-use processing technologies generally also apply to filtration, as the systems are usually compatible with both single use bags and filters of various sizes and makes.

 This allows for more flexibility in terms of choice of supplier but, more importantly, also for a versatile, multipurpose utilization.
 As different substances have different requirements, not every filter may be suitable for every substance, and with batch volumes growing in scale, production processes become increasingly complex.

-While Single-use filtration system has been tried and tested for smaller quantities, they are – just like the entire single-use approach – gaining traction for larger bulk production; filters incorporating a number of filter capsules and connectors, and covering an area of 100 square feet and more have not only been developed but already been used successfully.
+While Single-use filling and filtration system has been tried and tested for smaller quantities, they are – just like the entire single-use approach – gaining traction for larger bulk production; filters incorporating a number of filter capsules and connectors, and covering an area of 100 square feet and more have not only been developed but already been used successfully.

 With the constant progress inherent in an industry like the pharmaceutical one, this development is promising to gain even more momentum to cover a growing range of application.
 The future of biopharmaceutical production and logistics is clearly heading in one direction: single-use all the way.